-To become a Henselmans Certified Personal Trainer, it is imperative that you can demonstrate proper exercise technique.
-As part of the exam, you have to upload 4 videos demonstrating good form during at least 3 repetitions of each of the following 4 exercises.
+To become a Henselmans Certified Personal Trainer, it is imperative that you can demonstrate textbook exercise technique.
+As part of the exam, you must show us 4 videos demonstrating textbook form during at least 3 repetitions of each of the following 4 exercises.
 Each video should show your entire body during the entire repetition without any supportive training gear: no powerlifting belt, Olympic weightlifting shoes or knee/elbow wraps.
 Knee/elbow sleeves are fine though.